 Windows Server differential & incremental backup software - AOMEI Backupper

-For a better way to perform differential and incremental backups without those limitations that Windows Server Backup has, you can use server backup program AOMEI Backupper Server.
+For a better way to perform Windows Server incremental backups or differential backups without those limitations that Windows Server Backup has, you can use an acclaimed server backup program - AOMEI Backupper Server.

 - It enables you to create multiple scheduled backups performed with full backup, incremental backup, and differential backup as you like.

 - It supports all the Windows Server systems and mostly used file system including NTFS/FAT32/EXT2/EXT3.

 With the user-friendly interface, you can configure a backup task in only a few clicks.
 Get the tool and follow the steps below to set differential or incremental backup as per your needs.